 But on any given day there is no telling just when intra-office hostilities might commence.

-Just the other day, I was fixing one of DL’s projectors on a nearby desk, when I was, without any warning, shot three times at close range.
+Just the other day, I was fixing one of Disco Dave’s projectors on a nearby desk, when I was, without any warning, shot three times at close range.
 The Rector, discussing matters of great theological importance (perhaps grace and forgiveness) nearby, witnessed this unprovoked attack, and straightaway authorised me to plunder his arsenal to take revenge.

 Within seconds a reasonably significant skirmish had commenced, sending the Rector’s Administrator scuttling into the Executive Director’s office for cover.